VCU-Soft-Functional-Materials-Lab/Peel-Trace-Evaluation-for-Soft-Substrates/README.md

         ├── TROUBLESHOOTING.md
         ├── METHOD_PROFILE.md
         └── RELEASE_CHECKLIST.md

+The root-level Scotch Tape workbook is retained for notebook/Binder compatibility, while `validation_data/` stores the organized validation workbook and expected-output reference file used by the built-in validation step.

 Use the root notebook for Binder, Colab, and local Jupyter.
 Keep the built-in Scotch Tape reference file read-only.
 Create separate `user_profile_*.json` and `user_benchmark_*.csv/json` files for local datasets.